NukedArea/ansible-pi-bootstrap/README.md

 # Test the ansible connection

-The previously defined password will be prompted.
+Playbook must be run in two steps, using subsets.
+The defined password will be prompted.

+    ansible raspberrypios -m ping --ask-pass

-    ansible all -m ping --ask-pass
+    ansible rockylinux -m ping --ask-pass

 # Bootstrap time